Setting Up a BE Development and Debugging Environment with VSCode

 "coreDumpPath": "/PATH/TO/CORE/DUMP/FILE"

-Suppose we need to debug an object col of type IColumn and do not know its actual type, then we can:
+Suppose you need to debug an object col of type IColumn but do not know its actual type:

-set print object on # Output the object as a derived type
+set print object on # Print objects by derived type

-p *col.t # Use col.t in this case to get the exact type of col
+p *col.t # Use col.t to get the concrete type of col

-p col.t->size() # You can use it according to the derived type, e.g. ColumnString we can call size()
+p col.t->size() # Use it as the derived type, for example, ColumnString supports size()